dnlbowers/modern-buddhism/README.md

 At the bottom of the content, there is a link to Kadampa.org for more free excerpts from Geshe Kelsang Gyatso's books, covering a broader range of subjects.
 In addition to this, I have provided a link to the publication company run by the tradition where the users can purchase the full range of Geshe Kelsang Gyatso books and materials, including Buddhist prays and artwork approved by the tradition.

 ## Community Page
-### Hero Image
-The hero image shows members of the international community gather outside the front doors of the traditions mother center in the Lake District.

-### Quote overlay
-This quote was taken from the book "Modern Buddhism" to emphasize the importance of community for anyone looking to improve their state of mind.

 #### Content
 The page begins by explaining the terminology used here to bridge the gap in understanding and prevent the site from feeling too esoterical or religious.
 This explanation then introduces the international community and their goal to achieve the accessibility of Buddha's teachings to people worldwide.